 My Teaching Philosophy

-I teach at a University here in the East of Africa, between Ethiopia and Somaliland, although my main fields are Online Entrepreneurship and Digital Marketing, I also teach English, for advanced conversation, so obviously my teaching method or style is based on the Communicative Approach, but I go a bit further and use the Dogme methodology, known for encouraging teaching without published textbooks and focuses instead on conversational communication among learners and teacher.
-Notwithstanding this fact, I’m not a purist so I try to follow the lesson plan organized by the department.
+I am currently a teacher at a university situated between Ethiopia and Somaliland in East Africa.
+While my primary areas of expertise lie in Online Entrepreneurship and Digital Marketing, I also teach English for advanced conversation.
+Consequently, my teaching method is predominantly based on the Communicative Approach.
+However, I go a step further and incorporate elements of the Dogme methodology, which encourages teaching without relying on published textbooks and instead emphasizes conversational communication among learners and the teacher.
+Nevertheless, I do not strictly adhere to this approach, as I strive to align my teaching with the department’s lesson plans.

 My approach involves fostering an environment where students are encouraged to engage in debates and discussions on subjects that are pertinent to their time and place.
 For instance, we recently had a lively debate on how Islam views feminism.
 Given that my class consists of 60% male and 40% female students, this topic generated spirited discussions within the groups I formed.
 Although I guide and instruct my students, I also provide them with ample freedom to express themselves.
 In terms of practice versus teaching, I believe that the ratio leans more towards 95% practice and 5% instruction, considering the advanced level of most of my students.

 Motivating my students stems from providing them with a platform to openly discuss important issues that may be considered taboo within their cultural context.
 I strive to create a safe and neutral space where they can freely express their opinions.
 By doing so, I hope to empower them and enable them to broaden their perspectives.